-Loans payable-related party as of June 30, 2007 and December 31, 2006 consists of loans from Charter Holdco to the Company of \$4 million and \$3 million, respectively, from Charter Holdings to the Company of \$113 million and \$105 million, and from CCH II to the Company of \$209 million and \$195 million, respectively.
+Loans payable-related party as of September 30, 2007 and December 31, 2006 consists of loans from Charter Holdco to the Company of \$123 million and \$3 million, respectively, from Charter Holdings to the Company of \$0 and \$105 million, and from CCH II to the Company of \$209 million and \$195 million, respectively.
 These loans bear interest at a rate of LIBOR plus 3.0% reset quarterly.
 These loans are subject to certain limitations and may be repaid with borrowings under the Company's revolving credit facility.
-In August 2007, the loan from Charter Holdings to the Company was distributed to CCHC.